 The Contractor shall ensure that any subcontract entered into for the purposes of fulfilling its obligations under the Contract, contains provisions to ensure that the subcontractor complies with clauses 22.1, 22.2a and 22.4.

-Confidentiality (core)
+Confidentiality (Core)

 The Contractor shall not disclose any Commonwealth Confidential Information to any third party without the prior written consent of the Commonwealth.
 The Contractor will not be in breach of this clause in circumstances where it is required by law to disclose any Commonwealth Confidential Information.

-Conflict of Interest (core)
+Conflict of Interest (Core)

 The Contractor warrants that, to the best of its knowledge after making diligent enquiries at the Effective Date, no conflict of interest exists or is likely to arise in the performance of its obligations under the Contract by itself or by any of its officers, employees, agents or subcontractors.